zachknott/stock_tracker/README.md

 # stock_tracker
-# STONK TRACKER FOR GME, AMC, BB, and NOK
+# STONK TRACKER FOR ANY SUMBOL